-0 Confidential, For Use of the Commission Only (as permitted by Rule 14a-b(e)(2)) X Definitive Proxy Statement o Definitive Additional Materials 0 Soliciting Material Pursuant to §240.14a-12 Harvard Bioscience, Inc. Pay yment of Filing Fee (Check the appropriate box): x No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid:
+Filed by the Registrant ⊠ Filed by a Party other than the Registrant $\Box$ Check the appropriate box: ☐ Preliminary Proxy Statemen i contraction of the contraction $\square$ Confidential, For Use of th e Commission Only (as permitted by Rule 14a-6(e)(2)) ☑ Definitive Proxy Statement ☐ Definitive Additional Materi als ☐ Soliciting Material Pursuant to §240.14a-12 Harvard Bioscience, Inc. Darmont of Filing Foo (Chooles) h Payment of Filing Fee (Check the те арргоргіате вох): ☑ No fee required. v per Exchange Act Rules 14a-6(i)(1) and 0-11. rities to which transaction applies: (1) Title of each class of sect rides to which transaction applies.
+(2) Aggregate number of sec urities to which transaction applies: • derlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how t was determined): (4) Proposed maximum aggr egate value of transaction: (5) Total fee paid:

-Che paid previously with preliminary materials: ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
+☐ Fee paid previously with preliminary materials: ☐ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+(1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: